jhuix/showdowns/public/showdowns-features.md

 #### Network Sequence example

+Sequence example with hand theme:

 ```sequence {"theme":"hand"}
 Alice->Bob: Hello Bob, how are you?
 Note right of Bob: Bob thinks
 Bob-->Alice: I am good thanks!
 ```

+Sequence example with simple theme:

 ```sequence {"theme":"simple"}
 Alice->Bob: Hello Bob, how are you?